 Repairing a Damaged Dresser Top

 I’ve had this dresser for awhile and although it was covered with a heavy duty tarp (the kind that covers lumber when it is delivered to the home improvement store), the top veneer was heavily damaged.
-I’m almost ashamed to say that I built this dresser but it is what it is… Anyway, I had an idea to repair the top of the dresser and add pieced trim to the edges in lieu of using edge banding, and I have to say this is probably my favorite project yet (next to this one)!
+I’m almost ashamed to say that I built this dresser but it is what it is… Anyway, I had an idea to repair the top of the dresser and add pieced trim to the edges in lieu of using edge banding, and I have to say this is probably my favorite project yet (next to the Raphael Dresser)!

 I bought a package of scrap moulding at Hobby Lobby (actually, I bought several packages) because I thought it would add interest to the dresser with “pieced” or “patchwork” trim around the top.
 This worked out so well, I can’t wait to add pieced trim to another project!